Built by engineers, for engineers

 Modules ship as signed .tar.gz artifacts.
 The host loads each module's assemblies into a private AssemblyLoadContext.
 Tenants install modules independently into their own dedicated databases.
 No host redeploy is required to make a new module available, and no host redeploy is required when a tenant installs one.

-Modules talk only via integration events
+Modules communicate only via integration events

-Uninstall is non-destructive
+Uninstall is non-destructive by design

 Frontend architecture